yugabyte/yugabyte-db/docs/content/latest/api/ysql/datatypes/type_array/functions-operators/comparison.md

   ------------------------------------------------------------------------------
   -- Demonstration of inequaliy when the geom. properties of -- the two arrays are identical.
-  -- Here, the first pairwise difference is NOT NUL vs NULL. declare
+  -- Here, the first pairwise difference is NOT NULL versus NULL. declare
     a constant int[] := '{10, 20,   30}';
     b constant int[] := '{10, null, 29}';